What is a Scrumbut, what are the reasons for Scrumbuts and what examples exist?

 The Agile Manifesto

-Scrum follows the values that are recorded in the Agile Manifesto.
-Among other things, this manifesto says that functioning software is more important than comprehensive documentation.
+Scrum follows the values that are recorded in the Scrum Guide and the Agile Manifesto.
+Among other things, this Agile Manifesto says that functioning software is more important than comprehensive documentation.
 This does not mean that documentation is unimportant, it is only less important compared to functioning software.
 Now there are organisations that create a specification for each sprint based on sprint backlog items and tasks defined by the team.
 Scrum does not provide such a specification document, but such adaptions can be useful for organisations.
 Ken Schwaber, one of the authors of the Agile Manifesto, recognised early on that the deviation from the defined principles was legitimate.

 A little further down the line, it may even be necessary for organisations to deviate from the defined approaches.
 Does a retrospective have to take place after every sprint or is it enough at the end of a release?
 Can a timebox also last 20 minutes instead of just 15?
-It is crucial for organisations to consciously answer such questions by means of concrete challenges; the Agile Manifesto merely provides recommendations.
+It is crucial for organisations to consciously answer such questions by means of concrete challenges; the Agile Manifesto as well as the Scrum Guide merely provide recommendations.

 Is a Scrumbut good or bad?

 Some discussions give the impression that adapting Scrum is a bad idea – that’s not the case.
 The adaptation of a general methodology to individual situations is even absolutely necessary.
-Even if the 17 authors of the Agile Manifesto have a lot of experience in developing products and working in teams, they do not know all the individual situations and challenges of a company.
+Even though the 17 authors of the Agile Manifesto and the two authors of the Scrum Guide have a lot of experience in developing products and working in teams, they do not know all individual situations and challenges of a company.